Skip to main

 • Speech and Language Development

-• Aural Rehabilitation is recommended but can be taken while enrolled in the master’s program at McDaniel
+• Aural Rehabilitation is recommended but can be taken while enrolled in the master’s program at McDaniel.

-Admission Requirements for Speech-Language Pathology
+Additional Admission Requirements for Speech-Language Pathology

 Admission Application

-For the traditional post-bachelor's entry, applicants are required to submit their applications to CSDCAS by Nov.
-15, 2026, for the program's May 2027 cohort start.
-Please refer to the CSDCAS application instructions for specific details about completing the application, required documents, and processing time.
+Please refer to the CSDCAS application instructions for specific details about completing the application, submitting required documents, and processing time.
 Due to the large number of applications and the limited number of seats available, applicants are encouraged to complete their CSDCAS application early in the cycle.
 The advantage of a centralized application service is that you can monitor the status of your applications online.

 GPA